SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 ## Dependency Analysis

-UI5 Tooling extracts dependency information from a project's code as outlined in the following sections.
+UI5 CLI extracts dependency information from a project's code as outlined in the following sections.
 The APIs described there require the usage of "simple literals" when declaring dependencies.

 ### JSModule Analyzer